paimanirani/crest-hr/README.md

 1. Using your browser access the Wildfly management console at http://localhost:9990.
 2. Username and password are admin/admin.
-3. Click Add in the upper left-hand corner.
+3. Click Deployments and then click Add in the upper left-hand corner.
 4. Make sure Upload a new deployment is selected and click Next.
 5. Select the WAR file that you want to deploy and click Next.
 6. Click Finish.
 You should see a successful deployment message.